 Who is Jamie Lomas?
 I’m A Celebrity… Get Me Out Of Here!
 2017 profile

-Everything you need to know about the bad boy soap star who could be swapping Hollyoaks for a stint in the jungle
+Everything you need to know about the bad boy soap star swapping Hollyoaks for a stint in the jungle

 Age: 42